Constrained Variational Inference via Safe Particle Flow: Introduction

 In this paper, we consider a constrained VI problem where the posterior density must satisfy certain conditions, e.g., manifold constraints on orientation in robot state estimation \cite{lee2019space}.
 Constrained VI can be approached by requiring particle samples from the variational density to satisfy the constraints.
 Methods using this approach typically modify the particle drift to ensure constraint satisfaction \cite{heiden2022probabilistic, zhang2022sampling, power2024constrained}.
 For instance, equality constraints have been addressed using projection methods \cite{zhang2022sampling} and Lagrange multiplier formulations \cite{heiden2022probabilistic}.
 The projection method \cite{zhang2022sampling} is extended in \cite{power2024constrained} to handle multiple equality and inequality constraints.
+However, the inclusion of inequality constraints relies on slack variables, which leads to poor constraint satisfaction in practice.
 Instead of altering an established particle drift, one can also derive particle drift using a penalized objective that encodes the prescribed constraints \cite{tabor2025csvd, gurbuzbalaban2024penalized}.
 The penalized objective can be constructed either by augmenting the KL divergence with an additional penalty term \cite{tabor2025csvd} or by modifying the posterior density \cite{tabor2025csvd, gurbuzbalaban2024penalized}.
 A hybrid approach has been proposed in \cite{craft2024nonlinear}, where a particle drift is derived from a modified posterior that encodes inequality constraints, and subsequently adjusted to enforce equality constraints through a projection method similar to \cite{zhang2022sampling}.
-However, these methods enforce constraints only on individual particles and do not formally establish whether particle-wise constraint satisfaction guarantees variational-density-wise constraint satisfaction.
+Nonetheless, penalization methods lack guarantees on exact constraint satisfaction.
+Moreover, all aforementioned methods enforce constraints only on individual particles and do not formally establish whether particle-wise constraint satisfaction guarantees variational-density-wise constraint satisfaction.
 To address this limitation, Chamon et al. \cite{chamon2024constrained} formulate a primal-dual approach, where the variational density and the dual variables associated with the constraints are updated simultaneously following the steepest descent/ascent direction of the Lagrangian under the Wasserstein metric.
-Although this method provides theoretical guarantees that the variational density satisfies the constraints, the statistical constraints considered there differ from the support constraints studied in this work.
+This method provides theoretical guarantees on the variational density asymptotically satisfying chance constraints on the expectations of the constraint functions, which is different from the deterministic constraints on the density function support studied here.